 You can not control the events that have happened to you.
 You can, however, choose what you want to focus on.
 We can choose what those events mean, and we can choose what we do.
 Those three choices are what control our lives.

-Staying in an abusive relationship is a decision, often made subconscious.
+Staying in an abusive relationship is a decision often made by our subconscious.
 Leaving is often a conscious￼ decision once we realise what’s happening to us.
 That choice in leaving is the first step towards a much happier life￼￼.
 Is it going to be easy to get out?
 No, will it be worth it?
 Yes.
 Is it simple?
 Yes.

 But it’s your job to push yourself if you are indecisive because something is going to be hard, it means you can either stay stuck in a situation that’s hurting you, or you can make that hard move, to get out and open new doors in your life, new beginnings, new opportunities, set a goal and then make a conscious effort to achieve it, to commit to it.